mstaylor/AI-for-Astronomy/code/Anomaly Detection/README.md

 ### Additional Metrics

-- **Average Execution Time (ms) per Batch**: Reflects the model's efficiency, with lower values indicating faster batch processing.
+- `total cpu time (second)`: Total time spent on CPU processing during execution, in seconds.
+- `total gpu time (second)`: Total time spent on GPU processing during execution, in seconds.
+- `execution time per batch (second)`: Average time taken to process each batch, in seconds.
+- `cpu memory (MB)`: CPU memory usage during execution, in megabytes.
+- `gpu memory (MB)`: GPU memory usage during execution, in megabytes.
+- `throughput (bps)`: Data processing rate in bits per second across all batches.
-- **Batch Size**: Number of samples processed together in one forward or backward pass, affecting computational efficiency and memory usage.
+- `batch size`: Number of samples in each batch.
-- **Number of Batches**: Total count of batches processed, indicating the data workload.
+- `number of batches`: The total number of batches processed in the execution.
-- **Device**: Specifies the hardware used, such as 'cpu' or 'cuda', highlighting computational capability.
+- `device`: The hardware device (CPU or CUDA) used for execution.

 These metrics provide a detailed overview of AstroMAE's performance, emphasizing its effectiveness in redshift prediction tasks.